lsolesen/optimafootball-com-jekyll/_pages/book.md

 _\- A talent development discussion across cultures, diversity and continents: “How to manage the unmanageable?” _

-_\- Organisational succession planning: “How to build and implement a strategy to fulfil your vision over time?” _
+_\- Organisational succession planning: “How to build and implement a strategy to fulfil your vision over time - including the use of 'big data'?” _

 _\- Strategies & Football by 2025: “What are the demands of the modern game and how can we plan and work towards it”? _